 Record drawings for the wastewater plants are available on-site and at the Water Utilities Administrative offices at 501 East Lemon Street, Lakeland, Florida.
 Operation and maintenance manuals and logs are maintained on-site.

-CSI noted that both treatment facilities appear to be well maintained.
+Comments: Both treatment facilities appear to be well maintained.
 Both plants are operating within permitted capacity.
-Effluent water quality is consistently within regulation limits.
-No areas of concern were noted.
+Effluent water quality is consistently within regulatory limits.
+No areas of concern are noted.

 CONSTRUCTED WETLANDS SYSTEM AND EFFLUENT DISPOSAL